BigVik193/pasteman/README.md

 - View the contents of each clipboard slot (1-10)
 - See current keyboard shortcuts for each slot
 - Access Settings to configure custom shortcuts
-- Get help with "How to Use PastePal"
+- Get help with "How to Use Pasteman"
 - Clear all clipboards
 - Quit the application